 In any approach to improving quality, it is important to recognize that a change management process is typically required.
-This necessitates setting a vision (and targets), building support for the changes, communicating clearly about them and tracking progress.
+This necessitates setting a vision (and targets), building support for the changes, communicating clearly A range of approaches can be used, but the emphasis should be on developing a multimodal suite of interventions tailored to the local context, while simultaneously working to improve the broader health systems' environment and culture that support the dolivery of avality care about them and tracking progress.
 A range of multisectoral stakeholders may be involved in these efforts, including people and communities, service providers (public and private), professional bodies, nongovernmental and faith-based organizations, academic institutions and health professional education and training institutions, external evaluation or licensing agencies, health technology assessment agencies, health ministries and subnational, facility and community quality teams.